California Criminal Court Records

 How do I Obtain Federal Criminal Court Records Online?

 Records of persons tried for violating federal criminal law in California are preserved in the federal court system.
 The state of California has four federal courts spread across the Northern, Eastern, Central and Southern Districts.
-However, most of the records filed in these courts are managed under a centralized registry and can be accessed via the Public Access to Court Electronics service (also known as PACER).
+However, most of the records of federal crime filed in these courts are managed under a centralized registry and can be accessed via the Public Access to Court Electronics service (also known as PACER).

 To obtain federal criminal records via PACER, interested parties must have a registered account with the platform.
 This can be done by filling out the online registration form and providing personal information such as: